White House insists Americans 'not stranded' in Afghanistan as evacuations continue

 “It’s irresponsible to say Americans are stranded.
 They are not,” she told reporters at the White House on Monday.
 “We are committed to bringing Americans who want to come home, home.”

-US agencies have connected with Americans in Afghanistan through multiple channels, Ms Psaki and security adviser Jake Sullivan said.
+US agencies have connected with Americans in Afghanistan through multiple channels, Ms Psaki and national security adviser Jake Sullivan said.

 Fox News reporter Peter Doocy, who has repeatedly goaded White House officials with out-of-context remarks, asked: “‘There are no Americans stranded’ is the White House’s official position on what’s happening in Afghanistan right now?”